Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Introduction

 An important challenge when sketching kernel machines is that the sketched items, e.g., the Gram matrix, are usually dense.
-Plain sketches, such as the Gaussian one, then induce significantly more calculations than subsampling methods, which can be computed by applying a mask on the Gram matrix.
-Sparse sketches \citep{Clarkson2017, Nelson2013, cohen2016, Derezinski2021SparseSW} constitute an important line of research to reduce complexity while keeping good statistical properties when applied to sparse matrices (e.g., matrices induced by graphs), which is not the case of a Gram matrix.
-Motivated by these considerations, we analyze a family of sketches, unified under the name of $p$-sparsified sketches, that achieve interesting tradeoffs between statistical accuracy (Gaussian sketches can be recovered as a particular case of $p$-sparsified sketches) and computational efficiency.
-The $p$-sparsified sketches are also memory-efficient, as they do not require to compute and store the full Gram matrix upfront.
-Besides a theoretical analysis, we provide extensive experiments showing the superiority of $p$-sparsified sketches over SOTA approaches such as accumulation sketches \citep{chen2021accumulations}.
+Plain sketching matrices, such as the Gaussian one, then induce significantly more calculations than sub-sampling methods, which can be computed by applying a mask over the Gram matrix.
+Sparse sketching matrices \citep{Clarkson2017, Nelson2013, cohen2016, Derezinski2021SparseSW} constitute an important line of research to reduce complexity while keeping good statistical properties when applied to sparse matrices (e.g., matrices induced by graphs), which is not the case of a Gram matrix.
+Motivated by these considerations, we analyze a family of sketches, unified under the name of $p$-sparsified sketches, that achieve interesting trade-offs between statistical accuracy (Gaussian sketches can be recovered as a particular case of $p$-sparsified sketches) and computational efficiency.
+The $p$-sparsified sketches are also memory-efficient, as they do not require computing and storing the full Gram matrix upfront.
+Besides theoretical analysis, we provide extensive experiments showing the superiority of $p$-sparsified sketches over SOTA approaches such as accumulation sketches \citep{chen2021accumulations}.

-{\bf Contributions.} Our general goal is therefore to provide a framework as general as possible to speed up both scalar and matrix-valued kernel methods, while maintaining theoretical guarantees.
-For that purpose, we present three contributions, which may be of independent interest. \begin{itemize} \item We derive excess risk bounds for sketched kernel \mbox{machines} with generic Lipschitz-continuous losses, both in the scalar and multiple output case. \item We show that sparsified Gaussian and Rademacher sketches provide valid approximations when applied to kernels methods, while inducing important space and computation savings, as opposed to plain sketches. \item We discuss how to learn these new sketched kernel machines, and present experiments using Lipschitz losses, such as robust and quantile regression, on both synthetic and real-world datasets. \end{itemize}
+{\bf Contributions.} Our goal is to provide a framework to speed-up both scalar and matrix-valued kernel methods which is as general as possible while maintaining good theoretical guarantees.
+For that purpose, we present three contributions, which may be of independent interest. \begin{itemize} \item We derive excess risk bounds for sketched kernel machines with generic Lipschitz-continuous losses, both in the scalar and multiple output cases.
+We hereby solve an open problem from \citet{Yang2017}, and provide a first analysis to the sketching of vector-valued kernel methods. \item We show that sparsified Gaussian and Rademacher sketches provide valid approximations when applied to kernel methods.
+They maintain theoretical guarantees while inducing important space and computation savings, as opposed to plain sketches. \item We discuss how to learn these new sketched kernel machines, by means of an approximated feature map.
+We finally present experiments using Lipschitz-continuous losses, such as robust and quantile regression, on both synthetic and real-world datasets, supporting the relevance of our approach. \end{itemize}